-Renzo Piano Building Workshop is transforming the historic GES-2 power station in Moscow into a space dedicated to contemporary culture, art and performance.
-Built in the early 1900s, the former industrial building was taken over by the V-A-C Foundation who will operate and curate the space with a programme revolving around visual arts, performing arts, music and also science.
+Renzo Piano Building Workshop has completed the transformation of the historic GES-2 power station in Moscow into a space dedicated to contemporary culture, art and performance.
+Built in the early 1900s, the former industrial building was taken over by the V-A-C Foundation who, since December 2021, operates and curates the space with a programme revolving around visual arts, performing arts, music and also science.
 The campus also includes “making spaces” for artists, including workshops and a recording studio, as well as artists' accommodation.
+Leed Gold Certification (Leadership in Energy and Environmental Design).

 Renovation/Transformation GES-2 v-a-c.org/en/ges2